 Poor Inventory Management

-Many new entrepreneurs struggle with inventory planning for their e-commerce business.
+Many new entrepreneurs struggle with inventory planning for their online store business.
 Stockouts lose sales, while overstock ties up capital.
 Learn to balance inventory levels effectively.

 Track sales patterns to predict demand accurately.
-Use inventory management software that integrates with your e-commerce website.
-Set reorder points to prevent stockouts of popular items.
+Set reorder points to prevent stockouts and plan for seasonal demands.

 Ignoring SEO and Organic Traffic